 Q: What type of help do you provide in finding a place for items that are no longer needed or wanted?

 A: Most people want to find a "place" for their things, even when they choose not to keep the items for themselves.
-If a family member or friend isn't interested in adopting some of your well-loved belongings, there are a couple options to consider.
+If a family member or friend isn't interested in adopting some of your well-loved belongings, there are a couple options to consider to declutter your home.

 We maintain partnerships with several local auction houses, and our team is knowledgeable on the types of items people are interested in purchasing.
 We'll help you get your money's worth!

 We also partner with donation centers that are open to taking a wide variety of items.
 In addition, we organize the pickup of these items, so it's one less thing for you to worry about when preparing for your move.

 Keeping Memories Alive with Ashby Ponds' On-Site Storage

 Q: People are often overwhelmed by the number of decorations they own, some of which possess sentimental value.
 With the holidays approaching, what advice do you have for handling these treasures?

 A: It's important to think about what will fit comfortably in your new apartment home.
 Christmas items are highly desirable at auction, especially this time of year.
 For sentimental holiday items you wish to keep, but no longer fit your space or aesthetic, I recommend using storage.